codefrydev/ChainReaction/README.md

 ## General Rule

-- Each Cell Can Hold Only One Type Of Orbs
+- EachÂ CellÂ CanÂ HoldÂ OnlyÂ OneÂ TypeÂ OfÂ orbs
-- A player can't place orbs on other player cells
+- A playerÂ can'tÂ placeÂ orbsÂ onÂ otherÂ playerÂ cellsÂ
-- A minimum of 2 Players is required to play
+- A minimumÂ ofÂ 2Â PlayersÂ isÂ requiredÂ toÂ play
-- Player Chance Comes is Like a Queue
+- PlayerÂ ChanceÂ ComesÂ isÂ LikeÂ a Queue
-- Example: Suppose you Choose 3 Player
+- Example: SupposeÂ youÂ ChooseÂ 3Â PlayerÂ
-- If Player Order  Is : [1,2,3], the chance will be [1,2,3,1,2,3,..]
+- IfÂ PlayerÂ OrderÂ Â Is :Â [1,2,3],Â the chanceÂ willÂ beÂ [1,2,3,1,2,3,..]Â
-- Suppose 2 Got Eliminated while Player 1 was playing
+- SupposeÂ 2Â GotÂ EliminatedÂ whileÂ PlayerÂ 1Â wasÂ playingÂ
-- Then Order is [1,3,1,3,1,3,1,3,..]
+- ThenÂ OrderÂ isÂ [1,3,1,3,1,3,1,3,..]
-- The last Standing Player will be a winner.
+- The lastÂ StandingÂ PlayerÂ willÂ be a winner.

 ## Corner Cells behaviour
 ![Corner Cells](wwwroot/CornerRule.gif)
-- Each Corner Cell can hold Only One Orb
+- EachÂ CornerÂ CellÂ canÂ holdÂ OnlyÂ OneÂ Orb
-- On Placing another orb, it will burst
+- OnÂ PlacingÂ another orb,Â itÂ willÂ burst
-- Empty its place and take over the adjacent
+- EmptyÂ itsÂ placeÂ andÂ takeÂ overÂ the adjacentÂ
-- vertically and horizontal neighbor cells
+- verticallyÂ andÂ horizontalÂ neighborÂ cellsÂ
-- A total of Two Cells
+- A totalÂ ofÂ TwoÂ Cells

 ## Edge Cells behaviour
 ![Corner Cells](wwwroot/EdgeRule.gif)
-- Each Edge Cell can hold up to two Orbs
+- EachÂ EdgeÂ CellÂ canÂ holdÂ up toÂ twoÂ Orbs
-- On Placing the third orb, it will burst
+- OnÂ PlacingÂ the thirdÂ orb,Â itÂ willÂ burst
-- Empty its place and take over the adjacent
+- EmptyÂ itsÂ placeÂ andÂ takeÂ overÂ the adjacentÂ
-- vertically and horizontal neighbor cells
+- verticallyÂ andÂ horizontalÂ neighborÂ cells
-- A total of Three Cells
+- A totalÂ ofÂ ThreeÂ Cells

 ## Rest Cells behaviour
 ![Corner Cells](wwwroot/RestRule.gif)
-- Cells Other than Corner and Edge can hold up to three Orbs
+- CellsÂ OtherÂ thanÂ CornerÂ andÂ EdgeÂ canÂ holdÂ up to threeÂ Orbs
-- On Placing four orb, it will burst
+- OnÂ PlacingÂ fourÂ orb,Â itÂ willÂ burst
-- Empty its place and take over the adjacent
+- EmptyÂ itsÂ placeÂ andÂ takeÂ overÂ the adjacentÂ
-- vertically and horizontal neighbor cells
+- verticallyÂ andÂ horizontalÂ neighborÂ cells
-- A total of four Cells
+- A totalÂ ofÂ fourÂ Cells